-The World Health Organization has recommended that all adults and adolescents with HIV should start treatment with a dolutegravir-containing regimen.
+The World Health Organization has recommended that all adults and adolescents with HIV, including pregnant people, should start treatment with a dolutegravir-containing regimen.

 The British HIV Association recommends that women wishing to conceive should be counselled about the potential risk of neural tube defects.
 If women choose to take dolutegravir during the first three months of pregnancy, folic acid supplementation is recommended.

 Dolutegravir is safe and effective in children and adolescents with HIV as part of a three-drug combination.
 The IMPAACT 1093 study showed that dolutegravir-containing antiretroviral therapy was highly effective in treatment-experienced children aged 6-12 years and moderately effective in adolescents aged 12-18.
 (Wiznia) (Viani)